-In addition to the recurring renegotiations within the existing road PPP contracts, the international public tender for design, construction, financing, operation and maintenance of the Hospital Lisboa-Oriental Complex, having already been postponed twice, has seen proposals submitted on 31 January 2019; its current stage concerns the analysis and evaluation of those proposals in order to select a maximum of three bidders to move to the negotiation phase.
+In addition to the recurring renegotiations within the existing road PPP contracts, the international public tender for design, construction, financing, operation and maintenance of the Hospital Lisboa-Oriental Complex, having already been postponed twice, has seen proposals submitted on 31 January 2019; its current stage concerns the analysis and evaluation of those proposals to select a maximum of three bidders to move to the negotiation phase.
 This is the first time in Portugal that a PPP in the health sector has been launched solely for the construction, operation, maintenance and management of the hospital building, staying the responsibility of the management of the clinical services in the hands of the NHS and not in the hands of a private entity.

-2018 was also the year in which the Portuguese government approved the extension of the PPP contract concerning the management of the clinical services of the Hospital of Cascais until 31 December 2021, by which time a new public tender will be launched.
-Conversely, regarding the Hospital of Braga (which is, according to the Court of Auditors, one of the most efficient of the NHS, with less cost per patient than any other hospital), the existing PPP contract will expire on 31 August 2019 and the Portuguese government has already approved the launch of a new public tender for the management of clinical services of the hospital under a PPP model.
+In 2018, the Portuguese government approved the extension of the PPP contract for the management of the clinical services of the Hospital of Cascais until 31 December 2021, by which time a new public tender will be launched.
+The same is not the case regarding the Hospital of Braga (which was, according to the Court of Auditors, one of the most efficient of the NHS, with less cost per patient than any other hospital), as the existing PPP contract expired on 31 August 2019.
+Accordingly, the Portuguese government announced the return of the Hospital to public management for up to a maximum period of five years as from the date of creation of the legal person in charge of the management of the Hospital, on 31 May 2019.

-Further, the tender procedure concerning the extension of the Porto underground system launched in 2017 is now reaching its final stage, the beginning of the construction works being expected in 2019.
+Further, the tender procedure concerning the extension of the Porto underground system, launched in 2017, is now reaching its final stage with the pre-qualification of the bidders, the beginning of the construction works being expected to start in 2020.

 Nonetheless the award of these new PPP contracts, the renegotiation and restoring of the financial balance of the existing road PPP contracts (that covered the reduction of service requirements and availability payments and, in some road PPP contracts, the possible extension of the maximum duration of the concession contracts) is still the main subject matter and they still substantially contribute to the public expenditure.
+In this context, the costs arising from requests for the restoration of the financial balance of PPP contracts in the road sector have been particularly high in 2019.